livelink/mindproxy/README.md

 ```

-Either country name, country ISO code or can be specified.
+Either country name, country ISO code or country subdivision can be specified.
 The string must
 match what is in the csv file.

 The haproxy acl name can be overridden if required, it defaults to